Utility Warehouse Broadband Review (Updated June 2026)

 By The Numbers

-A useful new datapoint is the latest Which? broadband survey, published on 17 March 2026.
+A useful independent datapoint is the 2026 Which? broadband survey.
 It gave Utility Warehouse a customer score of 65%, putting it joint 7th out of 12 providers.
-That is not a disaster, but it does put UW more in the middle of the pack than at the very top.
+That is respectable, but it places UW closer to the middle of the pack than the very top.

 Top Alternatives